If you’ve come across a snake recently, you reacted in one of two ways:

 7. Snakes Are Excellent Cannibals, Generally

-In our human world, cannibalism is seriously frowned upon and looked at as something wrong, morally twisted, criminal and importantly, super dirty – one to be avoided at all means.
+In our human world, cannibalism is seriously frowned upon and is considered a crime in many climes; wrong, morally twisted and importantly, super dirty – something to be avoided by all cost and by every means necessary.

 Most animals agree with humans in this general, unwritten rule and accordingly, will never attempt to feed on their own type.